WireGuard vs strongSwan

 | Starting price | Free | Free |

-| Best for | Developers building private networks between servers or self-hosting VPN infrastructure | Linux network engineers building IPsec site-to-site VPN infrastructure on their own servers |
+| Best for | Developers building private networks between servers or self-hosting VPN infrastructure | Infrastructure teams building enterprise VPN gateways, SD-WAN solutions, or encrypted tunnels on Linux servers and embedded devices |

 | Tags | ||